Documentation

 Significant wear, creases, or damage visible.Poor (P)

-When to grade: Consider grading high-value cards (rookie cards, rare inserts) in excellent condition.
-Grading often costs $20-50+ per card, so it usually does not make sense for common cards.
+Consider grading high-value cards in excellent condition: rookie cards, rare inserts, and premium parallels usually benefit most.
+Grading often costs $20-50+ per card, so it usually does not make sense for common inventory.